microsoft/reverse-proxy/docs/docfx/articles/proxyhttpclientconfig.md

 Configuration settings:
 - Timeout - the timeout for the outgoing request sent by [HttpMessageInvoker.SendAsync](https://docs.microsoft.com/dotnet/api/system.net.http.httpmessageinvoker.sendasync).
 If not specified, 100 seconds is used.
 - Version - outgoing request [version](https://docs.microsoft.com/dotnet/api/system.net.http.httprequestmessage.version).
 The supported values at the moment are `1.0`, `1.1` and `2`.
 Default value is 2.
-- VersionPolicy - defines how the final version is selected for the outgoing requests.
-This feature is available from .NET 5.0, see [HttpRequestMessage.VersionPolicy](https://docs.microsoft.com/dotnet/api/system.net.http.httprequestmessage.versionpolicy).
+- VersionPolicy - defines how the final version is selected for the outgoing requests. **This feature is available from .NET 5.0**, see [HttpRequestMessage.VersionPolicy](https://docs.microsoft.com/dotnet/api/system.net.http.httprequestmessage.versionpolicy).
 The default value is `RequestVersionOrLower`.

 ## Configuration example